-The AWS Server Migration Service (SMS) is a dedicated and agentless service, which makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.
-For more information, see AWS Server Migration Service or AWS Server Migration Service – Server Migration to the Cloud Made Easy.
+AWS SMS is a dedicated and agentless service, which makes it easier and faster for you to migrate thousands of on-premises workloads to AWS.
+For more information, see AWS Server Migration Service or AWS Server Migration Service – Server migration to the cloud made easy.

-For an overview on how to move a common WordPress blog that is running on a virtualized platform to AWS, see How to Migrate Multi-Tier Environments Using the AWS Server Migration Service.
+For an overview on how to move a common WordPress blog that's running on a virtualized platform to AWS, see How to migrate multi-tier environments using the AWS Server Migration Service.

 AWS VM Import/Export tools

-You can use the AWS VM Import/Export tools to import virtual machine (VM) images from your local environment into AWS and then convert them into ready-to-use Amazon EC2 instances.
-You can then export those VM images back to your local environment.
+You can use the AWS VM Import/Export tools to import virtual machine (VM) images from your local environment into AWS.
+You can then convert the VM images into ready-to-use EC2 instances.
+You can export the VM images back to your local environment.
 VM Import/Export is compatible with Citrix XenServer, Microsoft Hyper-V, or VMware vSphere virtualization environments.